Painting by Stacie Jean Albana (@staciejeanalbano) who has lost her representation at the Gallery at the Mansion.

 Beth Logan

 Born and raised in Northern Ireland, Beth Logan had a career in healthcare HR and marketing.
-An artist and former gallery director, she serves on the board of nonprofit ARTS Southeast and has a passion for showcasing Savannah’s arts community.
+An artist and former gallery director, she serves on the board of nonprofit ARTS Southeast and has a passion for showcasing Savannah’s arts community, travel, oil painting, and cocktails!

 Comments (0)